How to Prepare for Your Upcoming Family Session

 I am here to tell you to relax and don’t worry!
 While yes, family sessions take a little bit of planning, they should be something you look forward to and enjoy!
 My goal at every family session is for everyone to have fun and be themselves.
 If you do have young kids there is always the possibility that someone may have a melt down or won’t want to smile; however, I am there to help and believe me there is always a solution, even if it takes a little time and maybe even a snack.

-I have put together some helpful tips that will help you plan ahead and know what to expect at your family session.
+I have put together some helpful tips that will help you plan ahead and tell you all you need to know in order to prepare for your family session.

 I know choosing outfits can feel like such an overwhelming decision.
 I have been there!
 Start by thinking of what you feel most comfortable in and what you feel is the most flattering on you.
 Sometimes it helps for mom to pick her outfit first and then move onto dad and the kids next.